Frequently asked questions about water and water systems

 Hawke's Bay has notoriously hard water.
 It is quite common in many homes to have lime deposits on taps, in the kettle, and in electric hot water cylinders.
 While hard water can be safe to drink, it causes problems such as the premature failure of hot water elements and blocks taps.
 The presence of harmful bacteria, or heavy metals, is dangerous to your health.
 They are difficult to detect without getting a water test.
 The most common indication of bad water is sickness in the household.
 If your water tastes or smells unusual, or you have staining in any area water is used, we strongly recommend an immediate water test.

 I've had my water softened, and now it feels slippery and I can't wash soap off.
-Can you increase the hardness?
+Can you decrease the hardness?

 This is great news – it means your water softener is working perfectly.
 Many people have this reaction after water has been softened.
 Softened water is actually more efficient at producing a lather with less soap – it simply feels softer against the skin.
 We advise you to stick with it for about four weeks to get used to the feeling.
 And using less soap and detergent is much better for anyone with a septic tank.
 You'll love having soft water after a few weeks.